Your Host and Tour Guide:

 1) If moisture in the concrete is a problem (damp/dank smell, white dust/powder forms on the cement, wet cement, no vapor barrier under the cement, etc.) then there are products like our Bio Vee Seal that will help reduce moisture migration in the cement (essentially 'waterproofing' it) by clogging up the pores in the cement just below the surface.
 These products leave nothing on the surface of the cement, they work completely inside the cement.
 Moisture movement in the cement can prevent paints and epoxies from bonding or can 'pop off' paints and epoxies that are bonded to the cement.
 Probably less than 15% of floor coating professionals know about these products to recommend or not recommend their use.

-2) an epoxy primer - typically a thin epoxy - usually waterbased epoxy or a thin solvent thinned epoxy.
-Floor epoxies
+2) an epoxy primer - typically a thin epoxy - usually water based epoxy or a thin solvent thinned epoxy.
+Garage

-generally stick well to 'good' cement, but primers tend to 'soak into' the cement a bit and provide even a better
+floor epoxies generally stick well to 'good' cement, but primers tend to 'soak into' the cement a bit and provide

 3) epoxy main coat - typically one (sometimes two) coats of either a solvent free floor epoxy (industrial floor